 A young population, a growing middle class, massive investments in infrastructure in one of the world’s fastest rising economies are changing the retail landscape in India.
 Below, interesting facts and trends shaping the future of retail in India.

 Demographic changes and per capita income growth

-A recent study by the India Retail Forum notes that there are several macroeconomic fundamentals which continue to boost India’s “high-potential” retail market.
+The India Retail Forum observes there are several macroeconomic fundamentals which continue to boost India’s “high-potential” retail market.

 1. Fast-growing population